+S.M.A.R.T.
+Goals

-Vision All students will have a school option to reach their full potential and achieve success.
-Goals S.M.A.R.T.
-Goals All schools will be academically successful, and the district will be financially strong.
-1.1.
-SLPS will be fully accredited, and 75% of schools will achieve provisional or full accreditation by 2017.
-1.2.
-SLPS will be financially sound and have a 10% unrestricted fund balance by 2019.
-Every school will sustain an excellent leadership team.
-2.1.
+1.1 SLPS will be fully accredited, and 75% of schools will achieve provisional or full accreditation by 2017.
+1.2 SLPS will be financially sound and have a 10% unrestricted fund balance by 2019.

+- The district cultivates schools leaders in administration and the classroom. - 2.1.
 By August 2016, leader effectiveness and retention within the district will increase.
-All teachers will be empowered and supported to create environments for sustained academic progress.
-3.1.
-Teachers will lead instruction that increases student achievement on multiple assesments, including reading benchmarks and state tests.
-3.2.
-Lowest-performing students will increase their performance by 25%.
-All students will read to learn.
-4 4.1.
-By the end of the 2018 school year, 80% of 3rd graders will be reading on grade level.
+2.2 Teachers will lead instruction that increases student achievement on multiple assessments, including reading benchmarks and state tests.
+2.3 Lowest-performing students will increase their performance by 25%. - Goal All students read to lead and succeed. - 3.1.
+By the end of the 2018 school year, 80% of 3rd graders will be reading on grade level. - 3.2.
+By the end of each school year, 85% of students will demonstrate a minimum of one year's growth in reading. - 3.3 By 2020, 90% of our students will be prepared for the college and/or career of their choice upon graduation from high school. - Partnerships support students. - 4.1.
+By 2016, the district will maximize the number and amount of grant awards it receives.
 4.2.
-By the end of each school year, 100% of students will demonstrate a minimum of one year's growth in reading.
-All seniors will be prepared for the college and/or career of their choice.
-5.1.
-By 2020, 90% of our seniors will be prepared for the college and/or career of their choice upon graduation from high school.
-Successful partnerships will be fostered (with families and the community).
-6.1.
 By 2017, 90% of families and community partners will give our schools an "A" when asked to rate if schools are welcoming and supportive.
-6.2.
-By 2016, the district will maximize the number and amount of grant awards it receives.